 (iv) Stay away from the sale

 Sales is an easy trap to fall into.
 No one wants to miss out on great offers and cheaper prices.
 But it is most of the time a marketing strategy.
-If you pay more attention to the sales pattern, you will find out sales actually happen frequently throughout the year – spring sale, valentines offer, pro-summer sale, autumn reduction, end of season offer etc, brands will make use of every possible season and festival to provide “offer”.
+If you pay more attention to the sales pattern, you will find out sales actually happen frequently throughout the year – spring sale, valentines offer, pro-summer sales, autumn reductions, end of season offers etc, brands will make use of every possible season and festivals to provide “offer”.

 Also, many people will buy unnecessary things from a sale.
 The FOMO (fear of missing out) happens to most people because everyone likes a good bargain.
 Originally you planned to buy a bottle of shampoo, but when you see the offer buy 3 get 1 free, even though you don’t need a hair conditioner and other body care products, you will force yourself to get an extra 2 bottles to enjoy the offer.
 In the end, you spend money to buy things you don’t really need.